Ham and Gruyère Crêpes

 - fresh chopped chives for garnish (optional)

-- In a mixing bowl, whisk together the milk, egg, and flour.
+- Prepare the crepes.
+In a mixing bowl, whisk together the milk, egg, and flour.

 - Heat a saute pan (or a crepe pan if you have one) over medium heat.
 Melt a pat of butter.
 You can use a pastry brush to make sure that the butter coats the pan.
 Scoop about 2 tbs. of the batter onto the pan and immediately swirl the pan around until the batter forms a circle of about 6-7 inches in diameter.
 You can add a little more of the batter if needed.
 Cook for about 2 minutes or until lightly browned.
 Using a fork or a small spatula, gently flip the crepe over and cook on the other side for another 2 minutes or so until both sides are cooked.
 Remove from the pan.